Shagun-Singh7567/Just-Track/README.md

 This experience of working with the different classes which enable file handling helped me form a fundamental understanding of how input and output works in java.

+### Connection to MySQL Database and using JDBC
+To enable a proper user authentication system, I plan to expand my database using MySQL, which I'm curently learning to work with.
+For the meantime, there are placeholder methods that don't do much except handle passwords and work with user input, but this is going to be expanded on soon.

+### Password handling
+As quoted by this amazing video (https://www.youtube.com/watch?v=8ZtInClXe1Q&t=146s) I found on password storing by Computerphile, one should ideally NEVER store passwords, which is a flaw I acknowledge in my app currently.
+However, intead of plain text storing, I plan on using an SHA-256 algorithm, which is handled by predefined classes in java to store the string as a byte array and then process it through 64 rounds of operations, finally producing a 256-bit hash.
+Currently, the plan is to use MessageDigest to hash the data securely to produce a 64-character irreversible fingerprint to store the password.

 ## To do (features)
 - Integrate crude form of voice input for data input
 - Enable a form of login and user system